pixelscript/emoji-javascript-template/README.md

 ## How it works

-It very escapes any and all Emoji characters in .js files in your src directory with sensible strings (e.g. ❄ will become ːsnowflakeː).
+It escapes all Emoji characters in .js files in your src directory with sensible strings (e.g. ❄ will become ːsnowflakeː).

 ## Instructions